-Instruction sessions must coincide with a particular assignment.
-Assignments should be sent to the teaching librarian at least a week in advance of the session.
+- Instruction sessions must coincide with a particular assignment.
+Assignments should be uploaded with the instruction request form.

-Fill out the Library Instruction Request Form below and a librarian will be in touch with you to discuss your request.
-For additional information, contact Jeremy Labosier, Information Literacy Librarian.
+- Fill out the Library Instruction Request Form below and a librarian will be in touch with you to discuss your request.
+For additional information, contact Jeremy Labosier.

 Library Instruction Evaluations

 If you've recently received library instruction, please complete our Library Instruction Survey.
 We value your feedback!